 - Cohort-based thematic PhD programmes: students following structured programmes are required to take the GTEs for that programme, as agreed with their school/supervisor.

-- Other research degrees: it is not compulsory for all DCU research students to take GTEs but they are strongly encouraged to do so, with the approval of their supervisor.
+- Other research degrees: it is not compulsory for DCU research students to take GTEs but they are strongly encouraged to do so, with the approval of their supervisor.
+Some funders, research centres and schools require students to complete a set number of credits.
+Check details locally to ensure you meet these requirements.

 Faculty GTE Programmes